 Who would we provide your information to?

-- to your agent, attorney or authorised signatory
+- with your agent, attorney or authorised signatory

-- to other entities or companies within the Public Trust group
+- with other entities or companies within the Public Trust group

-- to people or organisations that undertake services for us (such as where we ask a market research provider to get your feedback on our products and services or carry out ‘data matching’ for us)
+- with people or organisations that undertake services for us (such as where we ask a market research provider to get your feedback on our products and services or carry out ‘data matching’ for us)

 - when we need legal or other professional advice

-- to help meet our legal obligations, as well as obligations imposed by governmental, judicial or regulatory entities or authorities in other jurisdictions, and entities that supervise or regulate Public Trust.
+- to help meet obligations imposed by governmental, judicial or regulatory entities or authorities in other jurisdictions, and entities that supervise or regulate Public Trust.

 For example, we may disclose some of your personal information to selected third parties to help us comply with the Anti-Money Laundering and Financing of Terrorism Act 2009, and to ensure that we act according to the Terrorism Suppression Act 2002; if we have reasonable grounds to believe that a transaction or proposed transaction may be relevant to an investigation or prosecution of someone for a money laundering offense; and to help us comply with the United States Foreign Account Tax Compliance Act and/or any agreements between the New Zealand Government and other countries’ governments.

 Where we disclose your information to a service provider we make sure they are aware of the importance we place on protecting your privacy.
 They are required to keep your information confidential, and only use it for the purpose for which we have supplied it.

 In all other cases we will only disclose your personal information if it is permitted under the Privacy Act.